Skip to content

 Chat and voice may appear comparable at a functional level, but they behave differently in practice:

-• Chat is largely asynchronous and forgiving: users can pause, reread, correct themselves, and provide information in relatively structured ways.
+• Chat is largely asynchronous: users can pause, reread, correct themselves, and provide information in relatively structured ways.

 • Voice introduces real-time constraints where speed and flow directly shape the experience.
 That’s why features like barge-in (letting users interrupt) and filler audio (avoiding silence while processing) quickly become essential to keep conversations natural.

-More importantly, voice introduces a telephony layer that most platforms don’t want to own, maintain, and support indefinitely.
-It’s not simply an interface choice, but a product layer that adds additional infrastructure and operational responsibility.
+More importantly, voice involves a telephony layer that most platforms don't want to manage and maintain themselves.
+Scaling to voice isn't just an extra channel: it requires new infrastructure and creates additional operational responsibility.

 In a typical build approach, teams must address topics that go well beyond “connecting a phone call to an assistant”, such as: